Conserved in 2009, expanded in 2012

-The two new Tilley acquisitions comprise 115 acres next to William Aldridge’s conserved land, just west of Tenino and south of Millersylvania State Park.
+The two new Tilley acquisitions comprise 115 acres near William Aldridge’s conserved land, just west of Tenino and south of Millersylvania State Park.
 They contain extensive freshwater systems of ponds and wetlands as well as forested habitat.
 Second-growth Douglas-fir, western redcedar and hemlock shelter an understory of huckleberry, snowberry, salal, Oregon grape and ferns.
-The western edges also contain meadow grasses and Oregon white oak.

 The wetlands drain into two regionally significant streams: Beaver Creek, which flows into the Black River, and Scatter Creek, which flows into the Chehalis River.
 Beaver Creek hosts one of only four Oregon Spotted Frog populations known in Washington and Scatter Creek provides important salmon spawning habitat.